yowainwright/developer-ci-benefits/README.md

-# js-la-developer-ci-benefits
+# JS.LA Developer CI Benefits

-JS.LA Talk: CI Developer Benefits => setup, road to benefits, benefits
+> **JS.LA Talk:** CI Developer Benefits: setup, road to benefits, benefits

+This repository is currently in development.
+It provides documents, items, links, list, notes, and slides of the talk.